jamesplease/redux-resource/docs/api-reference/get-resources.md

 - You don't _always_ need to use this method to access resources.
 Just need one resource?
 If the resource is on the `books` slice, you can directly access it via `store.getState().books.resources[bookId]`.

-### Old Signatures

-In v2 of Redux Resource, you may use the signature: `getResources(state, resourceName, filter)`, but this has been deprecated as of v2.2.0, and will be removed in v3.0.0.